kiwi-ng

 DESCRIPTION

 KIWI NG is an imaging solution that is based on an image XML description.
-Such a description is represented by a directory which includes at least one config.xml or .kiwi file and may as well include other files like scripts or configuration data.
+A description can consist of a single config.xml or .kiwi file.
+It may also include additional files, such as scripts or configuration data.

-A collection of example image descriptions can be found on the github repository here: https://github.com/OSInside/kiwi-descriptions.
-Most of the descriptions provide a so called appliance image.
-Appliance means that it’s a small, text only based image including a predefined remote source setup to allow installation of missing software components at a later point in time.
+A collection of example image descriptions can be found in the following GitHub repository: https://github.com/OSInside/kiwi-descriptions.
+Most of the descriptions provide a so-called appliance image.
+Appliance is a small, text-based image including a predefined remote source setup to allow installation of missing software components.

 KIWI NG supports the creation of the following image types: